sweta-8/VM-Live-Migration/README.md

 > }

-1. Memory intensive workload (memory_intensive.c): For this workload,
-    > we created 14 threads, and each thread is allocating 512 MB of
-    > memory, and it does constant load/store operations in the
+3. Memory intensive workload (memory_intensive.c): For this workload, we created 14 threads, and each thread is allocating 512 MB memory, and it does constant load/store operations in the allocated memory.
-    > allocated memory.

 Migration Techniques:
 ------------------------------------------------------------------------------------------